deepchoudhary7195/mywebsite-docs/next-post-removal-guide.md

 ## Overview

-This guide explains how we removed the "Next Post" option from ProfferSquare, our WordPress-based website.
+This guide explains how I removed the "Next Post" option from ProfferSquare, our WordPress-based website.
 This was necessary to enhance user experience by eliminating unwanted post navigation links.

 ## Prerequisites